OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

 - In Keras mode the application shows the top-3 predictions for each frame and logs the class confidence to the terminal.
 Ensure TensorFlow is installed (included via `requirements.txt`) before enabling this workflow.
+- A compatibility shim automatically handles older TensorFlow builds that do not yet support the `groups` argument for `DepthwiseConv2D` when loading the bundled classifier weights.